Sircjarr/KMP-Clean-Architecture-Sample-App/README.md

 iOSApp | target | Entry point for iOS application and SwiftUI code.
 Depends on `iOSMain`.

 # Dependency injection
-Koin module files are modularized and exist in all source set types (at least for Android)
+Koin modules are organized by source set and feature; making them small and encapsulated.

 ```kotlin
 // Shared/feature DI module